channingwalton/typeclassopedia/docs/index.md

 1. They both take a function that transforms the element(s) of List and Option
 2. They both obey some obvious *laws*
     1. Identity: If the function given is the *identity* function, then the returned Option or List is the same as the original
-    2. Composition: If map is first passed `f: A => B`, and then `g: B => C`, its the same as passing a composite function: `f andThen g`, or `g compose f`.
+    2. Composition: If map is first passed `f: A => B`, and then `g: B => C`, the result is equivalent to passing a composite
+        function: `f andThen g`, or `g compose f`.

 So the question is, can we come up with something more general, and if we can, how do we express it and use it?

 Unsurprisingly the answer is yes because in Scala, and other languages like it, you can *abstract over type constructors*.

-Lets look at the map method again but recast it slightly differently:
+Let's look at the map method again but recast it slightly differently:

 ``` scala
   def map[A, B](o: Option[A], f: A => B): Option[B]